jckarter/clay/doc/language-reference.md

 * [Function definitions]
 * [Global value definitions]

 Clay uses a two-pass loading mechanism.
-Modules are imported and their namespaces populated in one pass before any definitions are visited.
+Modules are imported and their namespaces populated in one pass before any definitions are evaluated.
 Forward and circular references are thus possible without requiring forward declarations.

     // Example
+    // Mutually recursive functions
-    a() { b(); }
+    hurd() { hird(); }
-    b() { a(); }
+    hird() { hurd(); }

+    // Mutually recursive record types
-    record A (b:Pointer[B]);
+    record Ping (pong:Pointer[Pong]);
-    record B (a:Pointer[A]);
+    record Pong (ping:Pointer[Ping]);

+Most top-level definitions in Clay share common syntactic features.

+#### Pattern guards

+    # Grammar
+    PatternGuard -> "[" comma_list(PatternVar) ("|" Expression)? "]"
+    PatternVar -> Identifier | ".."
+Identifier

+Most definition forms in Clay can be genericized.
+Pattern guards provide the means for declaring and controlling generic behavior.
+A simple pattern guard declares zero or more pattern variable names enclosed in brackets, which can be used as generic types or as type parameters in the subsequent definition.

+    // Example
+    // Define printTwice for all types T
+    [T]
+    printTwice(file:File, x:T) {
+        printTo(file, x);
+        printTo(file, x);
+    }

+    // Define the record type Point[T] for all types T [T]
+    record Point[T] (x:T, y:T);

+    // Define printPoint for all Stream types, and Point[T] for all T [Stream, T]
+    printPoint(s:Stream, p:Point[T]) {
+        printTo(s, "(", p.x, ", ", p.y, ")");
+    }

+The list of declared pattern variables may optionally be followed by a `|` character and predicate expression to constrain the domain of possible values for the variables in the following definition.
+The definition will only apply for values of the given pattern variables if the given predicate evaluates to true.

+    // Example
+    // Define the record type Point[T] for all types T where `Numeric?(T)` is true [T | Numeric?(T)]
+    record Point[T] (x:T, y:T);

+A predicate may also appear in a pattern guard without any pattern variables, in order to conditionalize the following definition on compiler flags or platform attributes.

+    // Example
+    platformCheck() {}

+    [| TypeSize(Pointer[T]) < 4]
+    overload platformCheck() { error("Time for a new computer"); }

+#### Visibility modifiers

+    # Grammar
+    Visibility -> "public" | "private"

+Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` modules normally are not (though they can be force-imported using special [import declarations]).
+Definitions without an explicit visibility default to `public`.

+Visibility modifiers are not allowed on definitions that modify existing symbols instead of creating new ones.
+In forms that do admit a visibility modifier, it must appear after the pattern guard (if any) but before the subsequent definition.

 ## Type definitions

-Clay provides three different kinds of user-defined types:
+Clay provides four different kinds of user-defined types:

 * [Records]
 * [Variants]
 * [Enumerations]

-XXX everything below this needs documentation
+* [Lambda types]

 ### Records

+    # Grammar
     Record -> PatternGuard?
-Visibility? "record" TypeName RecordBody
+Visibility? "record" TypeDefinitionName RecordBody

+    TypeDefinitionName -> Identifier PatternVars?
+    PatternVars -> "[" comma_list(PatternVar) "]"

     RecordBody -> NormalRecordBody
                 | ComputedRecordBody